A new leptogenesis scenario parametrized by Dirac neutrino mass matrix: Introduction

 \section{Introduction}

-People have proposed various baryogensis mechanisms to understand the cosmic matter-antimatter asymmetry which is as same as a baryon asymmetry.
-The leptogenesis \cite{fy1986,luty1992,mz1992} in seesaw \cite{minkowski1977,mw1980} context has become one of the most attractive baryogenesis mechanisms because it can simultaneously explain the generation of baryon asymmetry and the smallness of neutrino masses.
-However, the conventional leptogenesis scenario contains many free parameters so that it cannot give the exact dependence of the baryon asymmetry on the neutrino mass matrix unless we do some assumptions on the texture of the relevant masses and couplings.
-For example, we can expect a successful leptogenesis in the canonical seesaw model even if the neutrino mass matrix doesn't contain any CP phases \cite{di2001}.
+People have proposed various baryogensis mechanisms to understand the cosmic matter-antimatter asymmetry which is the same as a baryon asymmetry.
+The leptogenesis \cite{fy1986,lpy1986,fps1995,ms1998,bcst1999,hambye2001,di2002,gnrrs2003,hs2004,bbp2005,dnn2008} in seesaw \cite{minkowski1977,mw1980} context has become one of the most attractive baryogenesis mechanisms because it can simultaneously explain the generation of baryon asymmetry and the smallness of neutrino masses.
+However, the conventional leptogenesis scenario contains many free parameters so that it cannot give a distinct relation between the baryon asymmetry and the neutrino mass matrix unless we do some assumptions on the texture of the relevant masses and couplings.
+For example, we can expect a successful leptogenesis in the canonical seesaw model even if the neutrino mass matrix does not contain any CP phases \cite{di2001}.

-In this paper we shall propose a new leptogenesis scenario in an $SU(3)^{}_{c}\times SU(2)^{}_{L}\times SU(2)^{}_{R}\times U(1)^{}_{L}\times U(1)^{}_{R}$ left-right symmetric \cite{ps1974} model to give some predictions on the mass scale $\sum m_\nu^{}$ and the CP violation $J_{CP}^{}$ of the Dirac neutrinos.
-Motivated by solving the strong CP problem without introducing an unobserved axion \cite{ms1978,bm1989,bcs1991,lavoura1997,gu2012,cgnr2013}, we will consider a softly broken parity symmetry under which the dimensionless couplings of the $SU(2)^{}_R\times U(1)^{}_{R}$ mirror fields are identified to the couplings of the $SU(2)^{}_L\times U(1)^{}_{L}$ ordinary fields.
-The mirror Dirac neutrinos can have a heavy mass matrix proportional to the seesaw-suppressed \cite{gh2006} mass matrix of the ordinary Dirac neutrinos.
-Through the $SU(2)_R^{}$ gauge interactions, the mirror neutrinos can decay to produce a lepton asymmetry in the mirror muons and an opposite lepton asymmetry in the mirror electrons.
-Both of the mirror muons and electrons can decay into the ordinary right-handed leptons with some dark matter scalars.
-But the lifetime of the mirror muons can be shorter than that of the mirror electrons.
+In this paper we shall propose a new leptogenesis scenario parametrized by Dirac neutrino mass matrix in an $SU(3)^{}_{c}\times SU(2)^{}_{L}\times SU(2)^{}_{R}\times U(1)^{}_{B-L}$ left-right symmetric \cite{ps1974} model.
+Motivated by solving the strong CP problem without introducing an unobserved axion \cite{ms1978,bm1989,bcs1991,lavoura1997,gu2012,cgnr2013}, we will consider a parity symmetry under which the dimensionless couplings of the mirror fields are identified to those of the ordinary fields.
+Through the $SU(2)_R^{}$ gauge interactions, the mirror Dirac neutrinos, which have a heavy mass matrix proportional to the seesaw-suppressed \cite{gh2006} mass matrix of the ordinary Dirac neutrinos, can decay to produce a lepton asymmetry in the mirror muons and an opposite lepton asymmetry in the mirror electrons.
+Both of the mirror muons and electrons can decay into the ordinary right-handed leptons with a dark matter scalar.
+However, the lifetime of the mirror muons can be much shorter than that of the mirror electrons.
 This means the mirror electron asymmetry can be expected not to participate in the $SU(2)_L^{}$ sphaleron processes.
-In other words, only the mirror muon asymmetry can be partially converted to a baryon asymmetry.
+Instead, only the mirror muon asymmetry can be partially converted to a baryon asymmetry.